tibbalsgribbin/actually-useful/docs/Roadmap.md

 - Use Melissa's exact wording for UI copy
 - Copy tone: warm, direct, personal. "doesn't" not "won't"
 - The website must work for users who arrive without the extension
+- Affiliate tags on website only — never in extension